obeli-sk/obelisk/README.md

 - [ ] Read only query function that can be called during an await point or after execution finishes.
 - [ ] Workflow snapshots for faster replay
 - [ ] Optional stdout,stderr persistence / forwarding
+- [ ] Dependency routing from a caller via an interface import to one of many components that export it.

 # Building from source
 Set up the development dependencies using nix flakes: